Your cookie preferences

 You'll have the same costs to consider as you would with any other mortgage, however, some of them are higher, given the commercial nature of buy-to-let mortgages:

-• Final capital repayment Most buy-to-let mortgages are interest-only, so it's important to consider how you'll repay the capital (amount borrowed) at the end of the term.
-Some landlords save an element of their rental income, whereas others may sell the property or remortgage to pay back the debt.
+• Final capital repayment – Most buy-to-let mortgages are interest-only, so it's important to consider how you'll repay the capital (amount borrowed) at the end of the term.
+Some landlords save an element of their rental income, whereas others may sell up or remortgage their buy-to-let property to pay back the debt.

 • Additional stamp duty If you already own another property, including your own home and other rental properties, you'll need to pay a second home surcharge on any additional property.
 In England and Northern Ireland this is 3% on top of standard stamp duty, in Scotland it's 6% on top of LBTT and in Wales it's 4% on top of LTT .